mg4gh/MGMapViewer/docs/Features/MainMapFeatures/MapOnline/maponline.md

 The description contains all data to access an online tile server.
 In the urlPart definition the {z} means zoom level, {x} the x-tile number and {y} the y-tile number.

+The next figure shows an online map based on this configuration example:

 <img src="./maponline_map.png" width="400" />

+Here you can find more [samples](../SampleConfig/sampleconfigs.md) for such configuration files.

 <small><small>[Back to Index](../../../index.md)</small></small>